slatedocs/slate/source/includes/methods/_transactions.md

 * account - the account id
 * type - the type of the transaction
+* created_after - only return transactions created after this date (E.g. 2017-01-01 00:00)
+* created_before - only return transactions created before this date (E.g. 2017-01-01 00:00)
-* start_date - the earliest date you want to include transactions from
+* start_date - the earliest date you want to include transactions from, inclusive (E.g. 2017-01-01 00:00)
-* end_date - the latest date you want to include transactions
+* end_date - the latest date you want to include transactions, inclusive (E.g. 2017-01-01 00:00)